gabrieldeavila/react-trigger-state/README.md

 <p>See these stories <a href="https://6411132c8debbccc1a851060-nlposxqaxb.chromatic.com/?path=/story/trigger-ref--trigger-ref" target="_blank">by clicking here</a></p>

-Others example will be provided through the documentation.
+Others example will be provided throughout the documentation.

 ## :thinking: Show me how